The Best Dog Bike Trailer Australia - Take Them With You

 What sets this product apart from the rest?

-This pet stroller and bike trailer from Ibiyaya simply checks all the boxes.
+This pet stroller and bike trailer from Ibiyaya simply checks all the boxes that our team of researchers created as criteria.
 It’s well made and durable but not too heavy.
 It’s fairly spacious but also folds down easily for transport and storage.
-It’s very easy to use and it has all the imaginable features that can make your and your pet’s life easier - what more could we ask from a humble bike trailer?
+Plus, it’s very easy to use and it has all the imaginable features that can make your and your pet’s life easier - what more could we ask from a humble bike trailer?

 The Hercules Heavy Duty Pro Pet Stroller 2.0 by Ibiyaya being tested by our independent expert team.

-Another thing we liked about this trailer is the multitude of doors and windows.
+Another thing I liked about this trailer is the multitude of doors and windows.
 There are two large openings on the front and back that make it easy for the dog to enter the cabin.
 Moreover, there are additional windows on the sides that ensure better airflow and give the dog a 360-degree view of the surroundings.
-Our favourite is the window at the top, though.
-This one can be opened so large dogs can stick their head out.
+My favourite is the window at the top, though.
+I was able to open this so my large dog could stick his head out and enjoy the ride.

-Finally, this bike trailer also doubles as a stroller.
+Finally, this bike trailer also doubles as a stroller, similar to our number two choice.
 Thanks to the adjustable handle on the back, the transformation can be done in seconds.
 Keep in mind that the tow bar for attaching the trailer to your bike is not included with the purchase (but available separately).

 What sets this product apart from the rest?